 Recently I was asked by a friend, “what are the things that I must do while in New Orleans?”
-“Well, laissez les bon temps rouler, of course,” I replied.
-I mean, there are so many things to do in New Orleans that you could stay busy in this city forever!
+“Well, laissez les bon temps rouler, of course,” (let the good times roll) I replied I mean, there are so many things to do in New Orleans that you could stay busy in this city forever!

-Most famous for the annual Mardi Gras festival, there is so much more to New Orleans than just this once a year event.
+New Orleans, also known as The Big Easy, is most famous for its annual Mardi Gras festival, but I will tell you that there is so much more to New Orleans and the French Quarter than just this once-a-year event.

 I mean, there is definitely a reason that New Orleans made the Top 18 Places to Visit by CNN.
 We love visiting New Orleans and find ourselves there several times a year being immersed in the Cajun culture.

 This North America hot spot is easy to fall in love with as there is no other place in the entire world that is as much fun as New Orleans!